Njuelle/how-to-dashboard/part2.md

 ![Kuzzle KDC schema](img/kdc-schema2.png)

-What we want now is to plug Kibana to our KDC instance to create a dashboard with datas catched by the probes plugin.
+What we want now is to connect Kibana to our KDC instance to create a dashboard with datas catched by the probes plugin.
 Remember again, our datas was collected trought an IoT sensor placed in our office who capture temperature, humidity, light level and motions.
-To making easier to follow this tutorial the Kuzzle data was then exported and loaded into a docker image.
+To making it easier to follow this tutorial the Kuzzle data was then exported and loaded into a docker image.
 For more about the image click [here](https://hub.docker.com/r/kuzzleio/es-tuto-kuzzle-kibana/).

 ## 1- Update your Docker Compose file

-Last time, we created a docker compose file and it look like that :
+Last time, we have created a docker compose file and that's how it look like :

 ```yaml
 version: '2'